EvilSapphire/EvilSapphire.github.io/_posts/2020-10-14-Reversing-a-Credentials-Stealer.md

 >SetClipboardViewer Adds the specified window to the chain of clipboard viewers.
 Clipboard viewer windows receive a WM_DRAWCLIPBOARD message whenever the content of the clipboard changes.

 Therefore upon creation this window is inserted in the clipboard viewer chain.
-For any subsequent calls to this Window procedure, if Msg is equal to 0x308 which is the value for the `WM_DRAWCLIPBOARD` constant as #defined in WinUser.H, which means whenever the content of the clipboard has changed according to MSDN above, it calls :
+For any subsequent calls to this Window procedure, if Msg is equal to 0x308 which is the value for the `WM_DRAWCLIPBOARD` constant as `#define`d in `WinUser.h`, which means whenever the content of the clipboard has changed according to MSDN above, it calls :
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/14_wmdrawclipboard.JPG "{{ site.baseurl }}/images/CredentialsStealer/14_wmdrawclipboard.JPG")

 `OpenClipBoard` to open the clipboard relevant with the current task, and then `GetClipBoardData` to get a Handle to the Clipboard Data in `CF_TEXT` format.
-Then a string is initialised with the value <Windir>\rundllx.sys.
+Then a string is initialised with the value \<WINDIR>\rundllx.sys.

 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/15_clipstealer.JPG "{{ site.baseurl }}/images/CredentialsStealer/15_clipstealer.JPG")

-The \<Windir>\rundllx.sys is passed to a function that acts as a wrapper over a `CreateFile` call, this creates a file rundllx.sys in the Windows Directory:
+The \<WINDIR>\rundllx.sys is passed to a function that acts as a wrapper over a `CreateFile` call, this creates a file rundllx.sys in the Windows Directory:
 ![alt text]({{ site.baseurl }}/images/CredentialsStealer/16_cliplogcreate.JPG "{{ site.baseurl }}/images/CredentialsStealer/16_cliplogcreate.JPG")

 Then the handle to this File and the handle to the clipboard data in `CF_TEXT` format is passed to a function acting as a wrapper over a `WriteFile` call, which writes the clipboard data to the \<Windir>\rundllx.sys.
 So this window copies all clipboard data in `CF_TEXT` format and logs them to a file.